breezeight/nicola_blog/_guides/emberjs.markdown

 * **ember-metal/lib/core.js** Define the Ember namespace.
 A lot of init staff are performed here.

+## Source Code Overview

+Ember.js consists of several packages including the most relevant ones:

+* ember-metal
+* ember-runtime
+* ember-views
+* ember-handlebars
+* ember-routing

+* Metal package: consists of several foundation technologies: observers, bindings, computed properties, and a run loop.

+* Runtime package:  provides the Ember object system along with a handful of useful classes.
+The object system is built with many of the foundational technologies implemented in metal, but exposes them in a much cleaner way to the application developer.

+* Ember-views package: is pretty self-explanatory, it's the Ember view system built on top of the runtime.
+On top of that, is the ember-handlebars package which depends on ember-views to provide auto-updating templates on top of the Handlebars templating system.

+* Ember-routing package: provides the system responsible for maintaining the application structure and state.
+It allows to connect the views to specific parts of your app as well as transitioning between states.
+For more details see the Router code source

 ### ember-runtime/lib/system/core_objects.js

 * function makeCtor() // ritorna Class